-- 2.8 The annual pay review is undertaken by the Council and any annual pay award is included in the budget sign off papers considered by full Council in February each year.
-The annual pay review date is 1 April. - 2.9 In 2023 a pay award of 4% was approved by full Council on 21 February 2023.
+- 2.8 The annual pay review is undertaken by the council and any annual pay award is included in the budget sign off papers considered by full Council in February each year.
+The annual pay review date is 1 April. - 2.9 In 2023 a pay award of 3% for 2024 was approved by full Council on 21 February 2023 as the final part of a two-year settlement.